contiv-experimental/cluster/README.md

 The cluster bootstrap requires adding the first bootstrapped node to the cluster by starting the cluster management service on it with appropriate parameters like:
 - configuration management parameters like user information, configuration repository
-- inventory management paramters like database url
+- inventory management parameters like database url

 **Note:** To start simple this feature is provided in form of a bootstrap script that the operator will need to run on the first node inorder to bring up the cluster management service.

 ##Lifecycle
 Lifecycle management involves integration of various cluster management aspects at node and cluster level to a central place for ease of monitoring and administration by the cluster operator.

 ###Node
 Node lifecycle management requires handling the following: